rmrfslashbin/aws-cf-rtl/README.md

 ## Next steps
 Once you have a full configuration deployed and functional, you can run the provided Glue Crawler to process the ORC formatted logs.
 Next, use Athena or Trino to query the Glue table.

+## Useful Queries
+This gist [Useful Trino Queries](https://gist.github.com/rmrfslashbin/b13a37be9aba9266943d42050ef6c74d) provides some useful Trino/Athena queries related to the data stored in the ORC files.

 ## Feedback
 Feedback, comments, pull requests, and questions are welcome.